LIRR continues to make progress post-Sandy

 EAST RIVER TUNNEL RESTORATION

-Work, which will be coordinated with Amtrak, includes replacement of signal, communication, track, power and drainage systems in all four East River Tunnels.
+Work, which will be coordinated with Amtrak, includes replacement of signal, communication, track, power and drainage systems in the East River Tunnel Lines One and Two.

 INFRASTRUCTURE SYSTEM UPGRADE